Frequently asked questions– when having fun in the river!

 A: The rivers we use for white water rafting, canyoning and river boarding come from high mountain areas, and rarely become super warm.
-But with good wetsuits and shoes you keep warm even in spring and autumn, and with woolen underwear under wet suits you increase comfort even more.
-The water temperature may vary between 4-5C early in the season and up to 12-15 degrees in the warmest period.
+But with good wetsuits and shoes you keep warm even in spring and autumn, and with woolen underwear under the wet suit you increase comfort even more.
+The water temperature may vary between 4-5C early in the season and up to 12-16 degrees in the warmest period.
 The area has a stable inland climate with good summer temperatures.

 Q: When is the water level highest?

 A: Nature controls this, and over the years we have seen high water flow in all months between May and October.
 Still the greatest chance of high water is in June, but Sjoa has something to offer, at all water levels.
 We haven’t seen the river with too little water for white water rafting during the season ever.

 A: It varies on different parts of the river and with the water level.